 When packing fruit, it is important to have the weights and quality spot on for your customers, but it is also important to motivate your employees who pack for long periods of time each day.
-In Aussenkehr, Namibia, one company has found a way to do just that with a complete pack house system from MARCO.
-Grape Alliance have installed the new system this season and are already enjoying a 35% increase in pack house productivity.
-Arjan de Kock, took FreshPlaza for a tour around the pack house to have a look at this new system in action.
+In Aussenkehr, Namibia, Grape Alliance has found a way to do just that with a complete grape packing solution from MARCO.
+Grape Alliance installed the new system in 2016 and have already seen a 35% increase in pack house productivity for its first season in operation.
+In November 2016, Arjan de Kock, took FreshPlaza for a tour around the pack house to have a look at this new system in action.

 “We expanded this facility from last year and now have a full packing system from MARCO,” he explains.
 “There are 300 new scales at the packing stations and overhead screens in the pack house which show people their own, as well as other people’s performance, this motivates the workers as you can see by comparisons to other stations.
 It is also a much more personalised system, as each person logs into the scales, the wages are determined by individual performance and not on that of the whole pack house.”

 “We can also display the pack and technical specifications which takes away any confusion the workers may have.
 If the specs change we can immediately display it on the screen, or if there is a problem we can instantly flag this up on the screen.”

 During the design process, Arjan worked very closely with Murray Hilborne from MARCO, to tailor the system to Grape Alliance’s needs.